dora-metrics/pelorus/docs/GettingStarted/configuration/PelorusExporters.md

 ###### image_name

 - **Required:** no
-    - Only applicable for development configuration, **do not use in production**
 - **Type:** string

-: Used to deploy exporter with the user built images or pre-built images hosted in non default container image registry.
+: Used to deploy exporter with the user built images (custom-exporter) or pre-built images hosted in non default container image registry.
 The container image URI may be with or without `:tag` suffix.
 If no tag suffix is specified in the URI, [image_tag](#image_tag) is used.

 : Check [Development guide](../../Development.md) for more information.